leshouches-algorithms/leshouches-algorithms.github.io/index.md

 ## Practical informations

-- The workshop will take place from Monday 27/01/2025 to Friday 8/02/2025.
+- The workshop will take place from Monday 27/01/2025 to Friday 7/02/2025.
 <br>
-    Participants are expected to attend for the full duration of the event, arriving on Monday in the afternoon and departing on Friday after lunch.
+    Participants are expected to attend for the full duration of the event, arriving on Monday in the afternoon (after 15.00) and departing on Friday after lunch.

-- Scientific activities will start on Tuesday 28/01 in the morning and will last up until Friday 8/02, morning included.
+- Scientific activities will start on Tuesday 28/01 in the morning and will last up until Friday 7/02, morning included.
 <br>
     The first week will focus on in-depth lectures, while the second week on conference-like seminars and poster sessions.
 <br>